Hack23/blacktrigram/FUTURE_SECURITY_ARCHITECTURE.md

-I# 🛡️ Black Trigram (흑괘) Future Security Architecture
+# 🛡️ Black Trigram (흑괘) Future Security Architecture

 This document outlines the comprehensive security architecture for Black Trigram's evolution into a full-stack Korean martial arts combat simulator with AWS cloud infrastructure, user accounts, and advanced security services.